dell-democenter/dell-democenter.github.io/0499/Readme_v3.3.md

 ```bash
  echo b >/proc/sysrq-trigger
 ```
-this will do a "hard reset" - wait 90 seconds and try to ping or get access to the nutanix CVM via mremoteNG;
+this will do a "hard reset" - wait 90 seconds and try to ping or get access to the nutanix CVM via mremoteNG
 when the CVM is accessible via SSH it will take at least 5 min aka.
-600 seconds to start all nutanix services completly you can double check in a SSH session as user nutanix on the CVM with:
+600 seconds to start all nutanix services completly
+you can double check in a SSH session as user nutanix on the CVM with:
 ```bash
  cluster status